This also applies to cable, chain, and webbing.

 Options in the Labels group on the Forces toolbar control where the forces are displayed.

-You can set the friction, strength, and weight of gear in the Forces section of the properties pane.
+You can set the friction, strength, and weight of individual pieces of gear in the Forces section of the properties pane.

 If the results aren't what you expected, check out these troubleshooting tips.